An improved example for an autoconvolution inequality: Step function coefficients

 \section{Step function coefficients}

 Below we list the the heights $\{v_n\}$ of the step function $f = \sum_{n = 0}^{574}v_n 1_{[n, n + 1)}$.
-The table is to be read by row, so the first row corresponds to the entries $v_0, v_1$, and $v_2$.
+The table is to be read by row, so for example, $v_0 = 25437, v_1 = 56281, v_3 = 89185$.
 Given this list of coefficients, one can run the following Mathematica code below to compute \eqref{obj} for this list.
 The code below takes in as input a list of coefficients \texttt{v} and outputs \eqref{obj} (note that lists in Mathematica start with 1 rather than 0 which explains why the small shift index between how \texttt{L[j\_]} is defined over \eqref{ljdef}, but we keep \eqref{ljdef} as arrays in Python start with 0).\\

-For verification of the 0.901562, the following table with the above Mathematica code is listed as \texttt{coeffBL} under the \texttt{Verify.nb} file in our GitHub respository.
+For verification of the 0.901564, the following table with the above Mathematica code is listed as \texttt{coeffBL} under the \texttt{Verify.nb} file in our GitHub respository.
 We have also included the list of coefficients from \cite{MatolcsiVinuesa} and \cite{AlphaEvolve} (listed as \texttt{coeffMV} and \texttt{coeffAE}, respectively).